prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-gam.md

 ##### Step 1: Create Event Handler
 {:.no_toc}

-GAM's event handlers are special containers that wrap GAM Ad Views and help to manage collaboration between GAM and Prebid views.
+Prebid SDK's GAM event handlers are special containers that wrap GAM Ad Views and help to manage collaboration between GAM and Prebid views.

 **Important:** you should create and use a unique event handler for each ad view.